carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {% endblock %}
 ```

-Let's check what is rendered in the browser.
-You should be getting something like this:
+Let us check what is rendered in the browser.
+Your code should look similar to the following:
 ```html
 <!DOCTYPE html>
 <html lang="en">